RMIIA

 • The National Highway Traffic Safety Administration estimates about 10 million or more crashes go unreported each year.

-• Speeding was a contributing factor in 32 percent of all fatal crashes.
+• Speeding was a contributing factor in 29 percent of all fatal crashes in 2013.

-• In 2010, 39 percent of 15- to 20-year-old and 21-to 24-year old male drivers who were involved in fatal crashes were speeding at the time of the crash.
+• In 2013 about 35 percent of both 15 to 20-year-old and 21 to 24-year old male drivers who were involved in fatal crashes were speeding at the time of the crash.

-• Red Light Running: More than 900 people a year die and nearly 2,000 are injured as a result of vehicles running red lights.
+• Red Light Running: The IIHS says that more than 900 people a year die and nearly 2,000 are injured as a result of vehicles running red lights.
 About half of those deaths are pedestrians and occupants of other vehicles who are hit by red light runners.

 Fatalities

-• About 90 people died each day in the U.S. in motor vehicle crashes in 2011.
+• About 102 people died each day in motor vehicle crashes in 2016.

 Injuries